chowdhuryRakibul/winc1500_chibiOS/readme.txt

 The demo runs on an STM32 Nucleo64-F410RB board.

-** The Demo **
+** The Wifi Scan and Connect Demo **

-The demo flashes the board LED using a thread, by pressing the button located on the board the test procedure is activated with output on the serial port SD2 (USART2, mapped on USB virtual COM port).
+The demo flashes the board LED using a thread, It also connects with ATWinc1500 via SPI2 (SPID2) and scans for WiFi networks.
+Upon finding the predefined SSID, it connects with it.
+All output on the serial port SD2 (USART2, mapped on USB virtual COM port).

+** PinOut **

+MISO	PC2
+MOSI	PC3
+SCK		PB10
+CS		PC1
+IRQ		PB15
+Enable	PB1
+Reset	PB14

 ** Build Procedure **